Diego De Girolamo

 De Girolamo came through the youth system at Sheffield United before signing a professional contract.
 He had three loan spells with League Two club York City during the 2014–15 season.
 He finished the season on loan with another League Two club, Northampton Town.
 After being released by United, De Girolamo joined Championship club Bristol City in July 2016, spending the second half of 2016–17 on loan at League Two club Cheltenham Town.

-Qualifying to represent Italy through his father, he was capped for the under-18, under-19 and under-20 teams.
+Born in England but qualifying to represent Italy through his father, he was capped for the Italian under-18, under-19 and under-20 teams.

 Early and personal life

 De Girolamo was born in Chesterfield, Derbyshire.
 His father is Italian, hailing from Naples, thus providing De Girolamo with his eligibility to play for Italy.

 Club career

 Sheffield United

 De Girolamo came through the youth system of Sheffield United from the age of seven, and despite interest from Manchester United and Manchester City, he signed a three-year professional contract with the club at the end of October 2012.
 At the start of that December, he made his first-team debut in the quarter-final of the Football League Trophy against Coventry City at the Ricoh Arena.
 De Girolamo's first league appearance for United came in a victory over Colchester United in February 2013, where he replaced Ryan Flynn as a last minute substitute, providing an assist for Dave Kitson to score the final goal in a 3–0 victory.
 After one further appearance for United, De Girolamo picked up an anterior cruciate ligament injury to his knee whilst playing for Italy under-18s in March, which kept him out of first-team contention for nine months, not returning to full training until early December 2013.
 De Girolamo returned to United's first team on 7 October 2014 as they won 2–1 away to Hartlepool United in the Football League Trophy.

 De Girolamo joined League Two club York City on 9 October 2014 on a one-month youth loan deal, and scored on his debut two days later with the opening goal of a 3–1 away defeat to Newport County.
 On 4 November 2014, De Girolamo was recalled early from his loan spell at York City having scored three goals in four matches, so he could be available for United's two upcoming cup fixtures.
 He made three appearances for United before rejoining York on 26 November 2014 on another youth loan, with the deal expiring on 4 January 2015.
 De Girolamo scored one goal in four appearances before returning to United, who wanted to strengthen their striking options before considering letting him return to York.
 He scored his first goal for United as they drew 1–1 away to Preston North End in the fourth round of FA Cup on 24 January 2015, earning a replay at Bramall Lane.